inpsyde/composer-asset-compiler/docs/003-Script.md

 Thanks to that, in the case the `COMPILE_TASK` environment variable is not defined, its value will default to `build`, and the script will stay valid.

-A special mention has to be made in the regard of `default-env` when used in the root package.
+A special mention has to be made in the regard of `default-env` when used in the *root* package.

-In that case, defaults defined for the root package might apply also for dependencies, in the case dependencies don't define `default-env` for missing environment variables.
+In that case, defaults defined for the root package might also apply for dependencies, in the case dependencies don't define `default-env` for missing environment variables.